 To find out who represents you and how to contact them, please see our Councillors Directory.

 - Membership of Scrutiny Committees, Working Parties or Task & Finish Groups;

-- If they are responsible for a Portfolio;
+- If they are a Cabinet Member;

 - Whether they are registered with any Outside Bodies; and